 Kalbarri to Monkey Mia (400 km – 4.5 hours)

 In short, it’s not a quick detour.
-Depending on how much time you have on your Exmouth road trip, you may or may not choose to take this option and drive to Carnarvon instead.
+Depending on how much time you have on your Exmouth road trip, you may or may not choose to take this option and drive on to Carnarvon instead from the highway turn off.

-My advice is, if you’re planning to go to Monkey Mia for one night only my recommendation is not to go because it’s a long way in and you have to take that exact way back again the next day.
+My advice is, if you’re planning to go to Monkey Mia for one night only my recommendation is don’t go.
+It’s a long way in and you have to take that exact way back again the next day.

 Billabong Roadhouse